 1. Do you have a stand-up comedy act that kills audiences?

-Before you say yes…
+Now before you say yes…

 I’m not talking about what you may think is killing an audience.